 - Work should begin now, before the end of the inquiry, through the Cabinet Office in consultation with the affected community, to establish a framework for awarding compensation

 - There should be no delay in distributing compensation once the inquiry completes its investigation and publishes its findings

-- Until compensation is paid, there must be fair and equal funding through the UK’s four infected blood support schemes, eligibility should be widened to include bereaved parents and children.
+- There must be fair and equal funding through the UK’s four infected blood support schemes, eligibility should be widened to include bereaved parents and children.

 Those infected and affected should be entitled to free, accessible, long-term, specialist psychological support for as long as they need it.

 - A clear set of national guidelines must be established on best-practice for monitoring chronic hepatitis C patients.
 This should include regular scans and regular follow-up appointments

 - Funds must be made available to support those infected with HIV.
 There is very little research on the long-term impact of early HIV treatments, especially when coupled with harsh hepatitis C treatments.
 This is a unique community which needs specialist medical support and understanding

 - Access to insurances, including life cover, at fair and equitable rates

 - There must be access to the best currently available treatments for bleeding disorders for all, regardless of cost